Mediation may help if you are a young person and you are having problems with your parents.

 The council may have to house you while the mediation is taking place, especially if your parents or carers agree to mediation but won't allow you to return home until afterwards.

-Get advice about what to do next if the council won't help you or tells you you must go home.
+Get advice about what to do next if the council won't help you or says you must go home.

 Young people and mediation arrangements